Daxbot/sockhop/API.md

 If this client has been configured for auto_reconnect, it will start a reconnection timer only once connected.

 If you want to keep trying to conect, you should use `.resolve_on_connect()` instead, which will return a promise that resolves once connected, and will keep trying to connect if necessary.

+NOTE : this method does not wait for the handshake to complete.
+You should listen for the 'handshake' event
+       to determine if the handshake was successful, or use the `.resolve_on_handshake()` method to get a promise that resolves once the handshake completes.

 **Kind**: instance method of [<code>SockhopClient</code>](#SockhopClient)
 **Returns**: <code>Promise</code> - resolves once connected